etsit/emacs-dotfiles/README.md

   - set-frame-position
 - Packages to install on start-up
   - Package config: prelude-packages
+- Paths to
+  - Org-mode agenda files folder: look for 'load-org-agenda-files-recursively'
+  - Default directory: look for 'command-line-default-directory'

 Start Emacs and wait for packages to be downloaded, compiled and installed on initial launch.